KATT/git-loose-end/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_

+## Todos
+* Tests
+* Define remote to check against
+* Decide which branch to have as base
+* Ignore merge commits

 ## License
 Copyright (c) 2014 Alexander Johansson